rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 memories of what happened next.
 Here's what the Smithsonian says:
 <https://www.smithsonianmag.com/science-nature/tree-nut-allergies-may-be-massively-overdiagnosed-180962927/>

-1. The joy of code camps.  :teaching:long:
+1. The joy of code camps.  :code-camps:teaching:long:
 Agreed to do it because it seemed like a good thing.
 And it's something our community really wants.
 There's also a joy in knowing that we're encouraging some kids who might not otherwise think about higher education